 Employers use the survey results to understand the experiences of interns during their internship program and their views on 'expectations versus reality'.

 Data collection for the Intern Survey takes place in February and March each year.
 Participation is free.
-A summary report is released in June.
+A summary report is released in May/June.
 We invite every employer on our database to participate.